Approach

 Can AI really parse CIMs accurately enough for initial screening?

-Yes, but accuracy varies dramatically by platform.
-The best PE-specific tools achieve 95%+ accuracy on financial extraction from standard CIM formats.
-Where they still struggle is with image-based tables, handwritten notes in scanned documents, and highly customized layouts.
+Yes, but accuracy varies a lot by platform and document type.
+Where tools still struggle: image-based tables, handwritten notes in scanned documents, and highly customized layouts.
 The practical test: upload five of your recent CIMs during the evaluation.
 If the tool extracts revenue, EBITDA, growth rates, and key risk factors correctly on four out of five, it is good enough for initial screening.
-Your analysts should still review any deal that advances past screening, but the tool handles the first-pass filtering that currently consumes most of their time.
+Look for platforms that show confidence scores on every extraction so your analysts know where to focus.
+Your analysts should still review any deal that advances past screening, but the tool handles the first-pass filtering that eats most of their time today.

 What does AI deal sourcing cost compared to adding another analyst?